Set up and perform a sine vibration test with ease

 Control constant or ramped acceleration, velocity, or displacement.

-Automatically calculate and enter the frequency of the intersection between any constant acceleration, velocity, or displacement.
+Automatically calculate the frequency of the intersection between any constant acceleration, velocity, or displacement.

 Configure up to 512 input channels with multi-channel averaging or multi-channel extremal control.
 The standard frequency range is DC-4,990Hz, which can be extended up to 50,000Hz with the VR9103 High-Frequency option.